ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

    This capability has been deprecated in favor of :doc:`Call stack sampling <./sampling-call-stack>`.

-By default, ``omnitrace-instrument`` uses ``--mode trace`` for instrumentation.
+By default, ``rocprof-sys-instrument`` uses ``--mode trace`` for instrumentation.
 The ``--mode sampling`` option only instruments ``main`` in an executable.
 It activates both CPU call-stack sampling and background system-level thread sampling by default.
 Tracing capabilities which do not rely on instrumentation, such as the HIP API and kernel tracing (which is collected by roctracer), are still available.

-The Omnitrace sampling capabilities are always available, even in trace mode, but are deactivated by default.
+The ROCm Systems Profiler sampling capabilities are always available, even in trace mode, but are deactivated by default.
-To activate sampling in trace mode, set ``OMNITRACE_USE_SAMPLING=ON`` in the environment or in an Omnitrace configuration file.
+To activate sampling in trace mode, set ``OMNITRACE_USE_SAMPLING=ON`` in the environment or in an ROCm Systems Profiler configuration file.

 Embedding a default configuration
 ========================================